Ilyushin Il-62: Government/military operators

 The aircraft has seen military use with the air force of East Germany (DDR [GDR]) and later the united Germany (one Il-62MK and two Il-62Ms) and is believed to have been operated by the air forces of other countries including Cuba, Gambia, Georgia, Libya, North Korea, Russia, Romania and Ukraine.
 It is used as an emergency response aircraft by the Russian government (RA-86570 and RA-86495).
 In addition to military use, it has been used as a personnel or head-of-state transport by Russia (at least eight examples), Ukraine, East Germany, Georgia (2748552), Uzbekistan (UK-86569), Gambia (C5-RTG), Mozambique, Sudan (ST-PRA), Cuba, North Korea, and Czechoslovakia, the government of which used an Il-62 (OK-BYV) and three Il-62Ms between 1974 and 1996.
 Some head-of-state examples were produced in VIP interior configuration whilst others were standard civilian versions.

-In North Korea, two IL-62Ms (operated by Air Koryo) are owned by the North Korean government.
-Both of which have government liveries and VIP interior configurations and are given the call sign "Chammae" (national bird of North Korea).
+In North Korea, two Il-62Ms (operated by Air Koryo) are owned by the North Korean government.
+Both have government liveries and VIP interior configurations and are given the call sign "Chammae" (national bird of North Korea).
 One is coded as "Chammae-1" which transports Kim Jong Un while the other, Chammae-2, provides transport to high level government officials and VIPs.
 Chammae-2 was seen transporting officials of the high-level DPRK delegation including Kim Yong Nam and Kim Yo Jong to Incheon International Airport in Seoul, South Korea for the 2018 Winter Olympics.
-Both aircraft are part of Air Koryo's inventory of four IL-62Ms.
+Both aircraft are part of Air Koryo's inventory of four Il-62Ms.